apfaudio/tiliqua/gateware/docs/bootloader.rst

 - Firmware binary (if applicable)
 - Any extra resources to be loaded into PSRAM (if applicable)
 - Manifest file (human-readable ``.json``) describing the contents
+- Options storage region for persistent settings (if applicable)

 Tiliqua's ``pdm flash`` command manages the memory layout on the SoldierCrab's SPI flash, ensuring that the components of a bitstream archive end up in the correct place.
 A picture of how the SPI flash is organized: